 Relationship of the Parties.
 The relationship of the Parties under this Agreement is that of independent contractors and nothing herein or in any related document or representation shall be construed to create or imply any relationship of employment, agency, joint venture, partnership or any other relationship other than that of independent contractors.
 The Parties acknowledge and agree that each is engaged in a separate and independent business and neither will state, represent or imply any interest in or control over the business of the other.

 Force Majeure.
-A Party will not be in breach of this Agreement if any performance required under this Agreement, or the presentation or exhibition of the any Race is prevented or preempted because of an act of God, natural disaster, inclement weather, catastrophe, pandemic, disease, accident, fire, labor dispute, lockout, strike, riot or civil commotion, act of public enemy, governmental act or measures by an governmental authority, including without limitation orders and declarations of emergency, regulation or rule, failure of technical facilities, a day of national mourning, emergency or other circumstance or event beyond the control of such Party, whether the underlying applicable event is or was foreseeable at the time of execution of this Agreement.
+A Party will not be in breach of this Agreement if any performance required under this Agreement, or the presentation or exhibition of the any Race is prevented, substantially hindered, adversely affected or preempted because of an act of God, natural disaster, inclement weather, catastrophe, pandemic, disease, accident, fire, labor dispute, lockout, strike, riot or civil commotion, act of public enemy, governmental act or measures by an governmental authority, including without limitation orders and declarations of emergency, regulation or rule, failure of technical facilities, a day of national mourning, emergency or other circumstance or event beyond the control of such Party, whether the underlying applicable event is or was foreseeable at the time of execution of this Agreement.
 If any event of the type described in the preceding sentence constitutes an Unavailable Benefit, then the provisions of Section 4 hereof shall apply.

 Confidentiality.
 The Parties agree that the terms of this Agreement shall be kept confidential (except as may be required by law, rule or regulation of any governmental authority) and will not be disclosed to any individual or entity, except that a Party may disclose such terms as are reasonably necessary to their respective affiliates, members, lenders, officers, directors, employees, accountants, counsel and agents with a reasonable need to know such information in their representative capacities, and all persons-acting by, through, under or in concert with any of them.
 Spartan understands and agrees that Sponsor's board and committee meetings and agendas are public and any discussion of this Agreement including the terms and conditions herein may be disclosed in a board meeting and/or agenda in which case such disclosure shall not be a breach of the confidentiality obligations set forth herein.